The origins of Buddhism

 Some months after reaching Enlightenment, he began a period of teaching lasting more than 40 years, until the end of his life, at the age of 80.

 Often referred to as Buddha Shakyamuni (the ‘wise man of the Shakyas’), he always taught from personal experience, passing on his knowledge in fresh ways accessible to his various kinds of listener.

 The Buddha did not claim to be a god or a prophet, or that the realisation of Buddhahood was reserved for men, or for any particular race, caste or culture.
 He was a human being; he lived the life of a human being, subject to the same laws of life as we all are.

-By his example he demonstrated that any person, regardless of ethnicity, birth status, gender, language, sexual orientation, social background or culture, possesses the potential for full realisation of Enlightenment, which can be reached through proper training of the mind.
+By his example he demonstrated that any person, regardless of ethnicity, birth status, gender, language, sexual orientation, gender identity, social background or culture, possesses the potential for full realisation of Awakening, which can be reached through proper training of the mind.
 He showed that every one of us can overcome ignorance as to our own nature and that of the world around us, overcoming our own limitations and finally reaching Buddhahood.
 All we have to do is to follow the ‘Middle way’ he himself walked.

 The Buddha repeatedly advised his disciples to check his teachings against their own experience, warning them never to trust his teachings just because he taught them.

 He did not teach in order to make people dependent on him, but to make them realise their own boundless potential and inner freedom.